 If you are unable to open/ send/receive emails with Mail on your iPhone, iPad, or iPod touch, follow these troubleshooting steps.

-- Or try to connect via Mobile (Cellular) if using WiFi or vice-versa
+- Or try turning off WiFi to connect via Mobile (Cellular) or vice-versa

-- Use Control Center or got to Settings > Airplane Mode
+- Use Control Center or go to Settings > Airplane Mode

 - Once Mail App closes, wait 20-30 seconds, and open it again